Deleila Piasko

 Deleila Piasko (born 2 May 1991) is a Swiss actress.
+She is best known for playing Lisa Fittko in Netflix's World War II miniseries Transatlantic.

 Early life

 Piasko was born into a Jewish family on 2 May 1991.
 From Zürich, the eldest of three children born to a physicist father and dancer mother.
 She moved to Berlin aged 20 where she attended the Ernst Busch Academy of Dramatic Arts.